2025-2026 Public Lecture Program

 Venue: the Little Theater at the Toledo Museum of Art

-* * * 11th Annual Dorothy M. Price Memorial Lecture on Ancient Art * * *
+* * * 28th Annual Kurt T. Luckner Memorial Lecture on Ancient Art and Archaeology in Museums * * *

 Venue: the Little Theater at the Toledo Museum of Art

-Speaker: Mary Elizabeth Ibarrola, Ph.D., Assistant Professor of Anthropology at the University of Texas (Austin, TX)
+Speaker: Ashley Lemke, Ph.D., Associate Professor of Anthropology at the University of Wisconsin (Milwaukee, WI)

 Venue: the Little Theater at the Toledo Museum of Art